-Hi everyone, one of our favourite dishes in the world, is soon to become one of your very own oxtail cooking recipes, and sounds just perfect for today... because here on the East-coast of Africa, summer is on the way, which means holidays, fun in the sun, and spending time with family and friends.....and what a better way to enjoy time together, than by cooking a delicious oxtail in a "potjie" (pronounced poikie) which is the African terminology for a three legged cast iron pot
+Hi everyone, one of our favorite dishes in the world, is soon to become one of your very own oxtail cooking recipe, and sounds just perfect for today... because here on the East-coast of Africa, summer is here, which means holidays, fun in the sun, and spending time with family and friends.....and what a better way to enjoy time together, than by cooking a delicious oxtail in a "potjie" (pronounced poikie) which is the African terminology for a three legged cast iron pot

 This recipe is very special to me, because not only is it overflowing with mouthwatering flavour.......but also because it is packed full of all kinds healthy veggies, and to top it all, it is such a sociable way of cooking.